RiinSeresuto/mneme/README.md

-# Nuxt Minimal Starter
+# Maku

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Simple photoboth application for the web.

 ## Setup